University Village Apartments

 Class is back in session!
 Start marketing now for the new class and your new residents

 It’s only been 30 days since classes have been back in session, but now it’s time to begin diving into the next leasing season.
-It seems like we just got all of our students moved back in and the dust hasn’t even began to settle, but in student housing there is no such thing as a slow time of year or a time to sit back and kick up your feet.
+It seems like we just got all of our students moved back in and the dust hasn’t even begun to settle, but in student housing, there is no such thing as a slow time of year or a time to sit back and kick up your feet.
 What’s most important is we take these opportunities to interact with our new residents and their friends.
 Here are my five tips for reaching out to your student audience while having a positive presence around your community and on campus.

 1. You need to have school spirit